orbbec/OrbbecSDK/README.md

 ![stability](https://img.shields.io/badge/stability-stable-green) ![version](https://img.shields.io/badge/version-1.10.12-green)

+## Introduction
 The Orbbec 3D camera product software development kit fully supports UVC, enabling driver-free plug-and-play.
 It provides both low-level and high-level APIs that are simple and easy to use, allowing developers to use it flexibly in different scenarios.

-Additionally, this SDK is compatible with Orbbec's original OpenNI protocol devices through built-in code, enabling developers to migrate to Orbbec SDK to support both new and old products with one set of code.
+This main branch is based on branch v1.x and it is compatible with Orbbec's original OpenNI protocol devices through built-in code, enabling developers to migrate to Orbbec SDK to support both new and old products with one set of code.

+With the major update in a new branch v2.x in 2024 October, Orbbec SDK becomes open-source with enhanced flexibility and scalability.
+This update in v2.x ensures compatibility with all new Orbbec USB products that adhere to the UVC standard.
+However, [OrbbecSDK v2.x](https://github.com/orbbec/OrbbecSDK-dev) no longer supports Orbbec's legacy OpenNI protocol devices, which will continue to receive bug fixes support in the v1.x branch.
+We encourage you to check out whether your devices is supported by OrbbecSDK v2.x and use the new release if it is supported there.

 If you are a user in China, it is recommended to use Gitee([gitee Repo](https://gitee.com/orbbecdeveloper/OrbbecSDK)).